joeygaitan/react-portfolio/README.md

 ###Personal Portfolio

-*Using React.js, React Router, and CSS.
+*Using React.js, React Router, CSS, and Google Firebase

+###1
+setting up the body